Table of Content

 Even though other states have motorcycle exhaust noise laws, Texas is unique in this case simply because it does not have any.

-Of course, motorcycles in Texas are still required to have a muffler to lower the volume of the engine and the amount of smoke that pours out.
-You can still be held accountable if your exhaust produces noise that is unnecessarily loud.
+Of course motorcycles in Texas are still required to have a muffler to lower the volume of the engine and the amount of smoke that pours out.
+You can still be held accountable if your exhaust produces an unnecessarily loud noise.

-However, during inspections, your motorcycle exhaust system does not have to be checked for its volume control.
+However, during inspections, your motorcycle’s exhaust system does not have to be checked for its volume control.

-Also, you will only have to apply adjustments to your muffler depending on the decibel limit and noise regulations outlined by the city or county in Texas you are traveling through.
+Also, you will only have to apply adjustments to your muffler depending on the decibel limit and noise regulations outlined by the Texas city or county you are traveling through.

 If you decide to modify your muffler, you have to make sure that the new one has a similar look and functions just like the original design.
 Make sure there are no holes or leakage.